 OK, ghostbusters, now that we better understand how root-knot nematodes behave, what they do, and how to catch them ... we need a proton pack to zap them with.
-Because root-knot nematodes spend most of their life inside roots, it would be nice if we could use a systemic nematicide like Nemacur, which the EPA banned in 2011, that would kill nematodes inside roots.
+Because root-knot nematodes spend most of their life inside roots, it would be nice if we could use a systemic nematicide like Nemacur (which the EPA banned in 2011) that would kill nematodes inside roots.
 Unfortunately, none of the turf nematicides currently available are systemic, and we have to use contact nematicides targeting the J2 after it leaves a root and before it enters another one.
-We know that on warm-season turf the root-knot nematodes are mostly in the top inch of soil profile, so we need a nematicide that is not too mobile, or it will wash past them.
-Since contact nematicides do not kill root-knot nematodes inside roots, the nematicide needs to be present at an effective concentration long enough to target multiple generations of J2 as they exit the roots.
+We know that on warm-season turf, root-knot nematodes are mostly in the top inch of the soil profile, so we need a nematicide that is not too mobile or it will wash past them.
+Because contact nematicides do not kill root-knot nematodes inside roots, the nematicide needs to be present at an effective concentration long enough to target multiple generations of J2 as they exit the roots.

 Figure 7.
 A recently fumigated and sprigged ultradwarf bermudagrass green struggling to establish because of infestation with root-knot nematodes.

 University of Florida research indicates that abamectin (Divanem, Syngenta; Todal, Quali-Pro; Nemamectin, RightLine) and fluopyram (Indemnify, Bayer) are effective tools for managing root-knot nematodes on warm-season turf.
 Abamectin is nearly immobile in soil, so it stays in the top inch of soil where root-knot nematodes predominate.
-The half-life of abamectin in soil is two to four weeks, so in order to maintain an effective concentration long enough to impact multiple generations of root-knot nematodes, multiple applications at two-to-four-week intervals are required.
+The half-life of abamectin in soil is two to four weeks, so to maintain an effective concentration long enough to impact multiple generations of root-knot nematodes, multiple applications at two- to four-week intervals are required.
 Fluopyram is moderately mobile, so after a time it will move downward and past the root-knot nematode target zone.
-In our trials we typically get four to eight weeks of root-knot nematode benefit from an Indemnify application.
+In our trials, we typically get four to eight weeks of root-knot nematode benefit from an Indemnify application.